foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 export PRIVATE_KEY=<Your wallets private key>
 ```

-Once set you can deploy your NFT with forge running the below command while adding the relevant constructor arguments to the NFT contract:
+Once set, you can deploy your NFT with Forge by running the below command while adding the relevant constructor arguments to the NFT contract:
 ```bash
 forge create NFT --rpc-url=$RPC_URL --constructor-args <name> <symbol>
 ```